micbru/micahbrush/content/authors/admin/_index.md

 title: Micah Brush
 ---
 <br>
-I am a postdoctoral fellow in the Lewis Research Group at the University of Alberta in the Department of Mathematical and Statistical Sciences.
-I am interested in theoretical and spatial ecology, particularly across time and spatial scales.
-I am currently working on mountain pine beetle dynamics, developing models to study how resistant trees affect their spread, as well as the effects of climate change and warming temperatures.
-My other projects are in macroecology, studying how species’ spatial distributions can be described at large scales.
+I am a postdoctoral fellow in the Lewis Research Group at the University of Victoria in the Department of Biology.
+I am interested in combining dynamical systems and applied mathematics with ecological data in an applied way.
+I am currently working on mountain pine beetle dynamics, developing models to study how their spread changes in novel hosts and hosts with increased resistance, and under climate change.
+The mountain pine beetle system requires accurate modelling in order to predict long term risk and outlook, which are relevant for managers, and the complicated life history makes mathematical modelling challenging.
+I am also working on hybrid mechanistic-machine learning methods to predict pine beetle outbreaks on a shorter time scale.
 <br>
 <br>
 I completed my PhD in physics at UC Berkeley with Prof. John Harte.
 In my dissertation, “Macroecological patterns out of steady state”, I studied how ecological disturbance affects macroecological patterns, and how hybridizing information theory and mechanism can be used to describe these effects.
 Before that, I completed my MASt (Part III) at Cambridge University, and my undergrad in physics at Simon Fraser University.